 We developed a food security project in Zambia that was created to teach farmers a new method of farming that increased their traditional revenue and yield by 4.6 times.
 We formed a partnership with agriculture specialist companies which allowed for us to utilize their expertise in farming to create a solution to the Zambian’s lack of food security.
 The solution was no-till farming.

-After eight years working in the southern province of Zambia and making 30 trips to Zambia, here are our key results:
+After a decade working in the southern province of Zambia and making 30 trips to Zambia, here are our key results:

 • 39,000 people now have access to clean water